GarageBand: Sound Library

+In addition to these Sound Packs, Producer Packs were released in collaboration with prominent music artists and producers.
+Self-titled Producer Packs were created by Tosin Abasi, Boys Noize, Oak Felder, Hardwell, The Kount, Mark Lettieri, PomPom, Soulection, Take a Daytrip, TRAKGIRL, Cory Wong, and D.J Koni Additionally, Mark Ronson created a Producer Pack as a companion to his Apple TV docuseries Watch the Sound with Mark Ronson.

 Updates

 On November 1, 2011, Apple introduced GarageBand for iOS 1.1, adding support for the iPhone and iPod Touch, among other features.
-These included the ability to create custom 3/4 and 6/8 time signatures, and exporting in AAC or AIFF format.
+These included the ability to use the 3/4 and 6/8 time signatures, and exporting in AAC or AIFF format.

 On March 7, 2012, Apple updated GarageBand to 1.2, adding support for the third-generation iPad.
 It introduced the new Smart Strings instrument, a string orchestra of 1st and 2nd violins, violas, celli, and bass, capable of playing notes legato, staccato, and pizzicato.
 Additionally, it added synthesizers to the Smart Keyboard and Smart Bass instruments.
 It also added a note editor that allows users to fine-tune note placement and length and the ability to upload songs to Facebook, YouTube and SoundCloud, as well as the ability to upload projects to iCloud.
 It also included Jam Session, a feature that enables up to four iPhones, iPod Touches, and/or iPads with GarageBand installed to play simultaneously.

 On May 1, 2012, GarageBand was updated to 1.2.1, providing minor bug fixes and stability improvements.

 Alongside the new iOS 6, Apple updated GarageBand to 1.3 on September 19, 2012.
 The update added the ability to import music from one's music library, ringtone creation, the ability to use the app in the background, and minor bug fixes.

 GarageBand was updated to 1.4 on March 20, 2013.
 The update added support for Audiobus, the ability to remove grid snapping, and minor bug fixes.

 GarageBand received an overhaul of design coinciding with the reveal of the iPad Air on October 22, 2013.
 GarageBand 2.0 features a new design to match iOS 7, an extended number of tracks per song, and new functions in the Sampler instrument.